subclipse redux

 what this blog is

 What it isn’t is a place for me to blather on about my personal life.
 You aren’t going to be subjected to pictures of my cats, or tales from my last date, or rants about How I’m Feeling.
 (In all fairness, I don’t have any cats).
 It also isn’t going to be a place for me to rant on my political beliefs, although I may comment on things political.
 What it is is a place for me to ramble on about various thoughts that I have from time to time, and for me to rant about various technical issues that I think about (largely due to my day job).
+In general, though, I do not plan to post random bits without commentary.
+Or really anything without some form of commentary.
+However, we’ll see if I can keep that up.

 more on wordpress markdown

-Two developments.
-I’ve discovered that you can post to WordPress without publishing.
-You know, drafts, and private blog posts.
-Neat.
-While MarsEdit cannot preview using Markdown, ecto can!
+2. While MarsEdit cannot preview using Markdown, ecto can!
 Not that you really need an external posting tool with WordPress.
 The web form is perfectly fine, although I currently don’t have spellchecking working.
 I’m guessing that the php installation that comes with RedHat 9.0 doesn’t have pspell support compiled in.
 Or I maybe doing something else wrong.
+So far, WordPress is looking pretty good.

 a start